galaxyproject/training-material/topics/imaging/tutorials/astronomy-source-extractor/tutorial.md

 bw = 64  # box width in pixels
 bh = 64  # box height in pixels
 ```
-Within each box, the pixel histogram is clipped to remove outliers, and the background level is estimated using a mode approximation based on the median and mean of the clipped pixel values.
+Within each box, the pixel histogram is filtered to remove outliers, and the background level is estimated using a mode approximation based on the median and mean of the remaining pixel values.

 After background estimation, the tool identifies groups of pixels that exceed a defined brightness threshold.